microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 If the PORT value (digital input) on the transistor pin does not match the expected `LAT` state (digital output), then the transistor has failed short to VDD or GND.

-**Note: If the relay coil runs from a voltage higher than the microcontroller (ex: +12V), then a short to VDD could expose the microcontroller to this voltage.**
+**Note**: If the relay coil runs from a voltage higher than the MCU (e.g.: +12V), then a short to VDD could expose the MCU to this voltage.

 - Relay Jammed